 Dealing with COVID 19 requires a multi-prong approach.
 Unfortunately, in the US there has been little discussion among the so-called experts on simple strategies that you can employ at home to reduce your chance of becoming ill from COVID.

 Notice those last three words – ill from COVID.
-Chances are highly unlikely that you will avoid becoming infected with the virus the causes COVID-19 whether you are vaccinated or unvaccinated.
+Chances are highly unlikely that you will avoid becoming infected with the virus that causes COVID-19 whether you are vaccinated or unvaccinated.
 The SARS-CoV 2 virus that causes COVID is ubiquitous.
 You are not going to escape it.

 The COVID-19 vaccines do not stop the virus from entering your nasal passages or your lungs.
-The primary goal of a vaccine is to prevent you from getting symptoms from the SARS-CoV-2 virus, or at least minimize those symptoms so that you do not require hospitalization, or even dying from it.
+The primary goal of a vaccine is to prevent you from getting symptoms from the SARS-CoV-2 virus, or at least minimize those symptoms so that you do not require hospitalization, or even die from it.

 You need to take to steps to boost your immune system.
 Boost your immune system.
-This will pay better dividends for you then relying on masking and social distancing.
+This will pay better dividends for you than relying on masking and social distancing.
 You have no control if the person next to you is wearing a mask or maintaining their distance (assuming those strategies are effective).

 Here are the doses of nutritional supplements I recommend to my patients.